SnowSzn/rgss-script-editor/README.md

 ## Latest Release Notes

-### [1.2.0] - 29/02/2024
+### [1.2.1] - 02/03/2024

-#### Added

-+ A new command to create a bundle file from the current selected editor sections on the tree view
-  + You can select any group of sections on the tree view and create a bundle including only those sections
-  + Sections will be included whether they are enabled or disabled

 #### Changed

-+ Modified create bundle file and create backup bundle file commands to adapt it to the new feature
-+ Renamed Create Script Loader command
++ Renamed some commands to make them clearer
++ Improved the README file

+#### Fixed

++ Fixed toggle section command not toggling the tree item with right click
+  + Toggling a section with the context menu (right click) did not work if a section was selected on the tree

 ## Contributors
 - [marshal](https://github.com/hyrious/marshal)